TinuCH1976/link-library/readme.txt

 == Changelog ==

+= 5.9.2.1 =
+* Modified thumbnail generation to skip items that already have images when option 'Give priority to images assigned to links if present' is active

 = 5.9.2 =
 * Added new option to build URLs for one category at a time mode using category slugs